 Ingredients

-- 8 ounces Cream cheese, 1 brick, softened
+- 8 ounces Cream cheese, softened, 1 (8 ounce) brick

-- 8 ounces Sour cream
+- 1 cup Sour cream

 - 1 ½ cups Cheddar cheese, shredded

-- 1 ounce Ranch seasoning
+- 1 ounce Ranch seasoning mix, 1 packet

 - 32 Ritz crackers, 1 sleeve, crushed

-- 3 Tablespoons Butter, melted
+- 3 tablespoons Butter, melted

-- 2 Green onions, diced
+- 2 Green onions, thinly sliced

 Instructions

-- Preheat the oven to 350℉.
-Grease a 9×13 inch casserole dish.
+- Preheat the oven to 350 degrees F. Lightly grease a 9×13-inch baking dish.

 Christina’s Notes